1985lxw/price-comparer/docs/downloads.md

 ## Install dependencies

 npm install express

 npm install node

 npm install cors

 npm install jest

-## For Admin
+## For Developers
-Log into Render and Supabase
+Log into Render to launch the website and Supabase for the database and authentication